 These are fantastic while still warm and the spices are so aromatic and tasty.

 These Turkish Roasted Chickpeas are simply addicting, but in a good way.
 Enjoy!

-- 15 oz can of chickpeas (garbanzo beans) or 2 cups soaked and cooked
+- 15 oz chickpeas canned garbanzo beans or 2 cups soaked and cooked

 - 1 tbsp olive oil

 For the roasted chickpeas, dry the cooked drained chickpeas on a towel and in a bowl mix with olive oil and 2 tbsp of the Turkish spice blend to coat evenly.

 - Place chickpeas in a single layer on a lined baking sheet and roast for 25-30 minutes, shaking the pan at the 15 minute mark to turn chickpeas.
 Remove from oven, allow to cool slightly and enjoy.